-Protect legacy on-premises applications using Microsoft Azure AD and a limited version of PingAccess called PingAccess for Azure AD.
+Protect legacy on-premises applications using Microsoft Entra ID (formerly Microsoft Azure AD) and a limited version of PingAccess called PingAccess for Azure AD.

 When planning for a successful deployment:

 Plan your deployment type and architecture

 Use the Deployment reference guide to plan your deployment type and architecture.
 Learn about the differences between and benefits of a proxy deployment versus an agent based deployment, and decide to use one or a combination of both deployment types.